ukphillips/GABC.DocumentDB/README.md

 <a name="creating-a-documentdb-database-account"></a>
 ## Creating a DocumentDB database account

 To use Microsoft Azure DocumentDB, you must create a DocumentDB account.
-This task describes how to create a DocumentDB account in the Azure preview management portal.
+This task describes how to create a DocumentDB account in the Azure management portal.

-1. Sign in to the [preview management portal](https://portal.azure.com/).
+1. Sign in to the [management portal](https://portal.azure.com/).

 1. Click **NEW** and select **Data + storage**, then  **DocumentDB** in order to create a new DocumentDB account.